Euphorbia rhombifolia: Description

-It grows to 60 or 70 cm in height, with a tuberous root-system that is often eaten by porcupines, and with thin (3-5mm), erect, grey, branching stems.
+It grows to in height, with a tuberous root-system that is often eaten by porcupines, and with thin (3–5 mm), erect, grey, branching stems.

 The branches are dichotomous and taper to soft points.

-The plants in the south-western Cape (E. caterviflora) are smaller, reaching only 30 cm in height.
+The plants in the south-western Cape (E. caterviflora) are smaller, reaching only in height.

-The leaves are small (1-3mm), dark, triangular and deciduous.
-The flowerheads are also small (3mm) and appear from winter into spring.
+The leaves are small (1–3 mm), dark, triangular and deciduous.
+The flowerheads are also small (3 mm) and appear from winter into spring.

 Related species

-This species is part of a group of closely related "stick euphorbias" including Euphorbia burmannii and Euphorbia tenax, which are widespread across southern Africa.
+This species is part of a group of closely related "stick euphorbias" including Euphorbia burmanni and Euphorbia tenax, which are widespread across southern Africa.